-According to the New Jersey Division of Civil Rights, the LAD prohibits harassment on the basis of protected characteristics, including sex and gender identity.
+According to the New Jersey Division of Civil Rights, the LAD prohibits harassment based on protected characteristics, including sex and gender identity.

 Sexual harassment includes unwelcome sexual advances, requests for sexual relations, or other verbal or physical conduct of a sexual nature.